AmalSultanov/freq_counter/README.md

 - `/users/*` - User registration, login, and token handling
 - `/system/*` - Runtime metrics and status
 - `/tfidf/*` - TF-IDF values calculations with a web interface
-> ⚠️ Note: The web interface currently supports only a single document and exclusively TF analysis (still under development).
+> ⚠️ Note: The web interface supports only a single document and exclusively the TF analysis.
 Use the API for multi-document collection support with full TF-IDF statistics.

 ### 🧩️ API Endpoints